m-delem/2399-aph-priming-analysis/README.md

 # 2309z1-aphantasia-priming-analysis
- Data analysis of the priming experiment on aphantaisa conducted at the EMC Lab in 2022.
+ Data analysis of the priming experiment on aphantasia conducted at the EMC Lab in 2022.